 In lieu of "tap-in" fees, the fee to connect to the City's water system for a new water service is the "availability" fee.
-The availability fee is a fee that is charged per foot of property frontage, which is periodically updated and is included in the City of Wooster Schedule of Fees and Charges.
-The availability fee for a specific property is calculated by multiplying the availability fee per foot of property frontage.
+The availability fee is a flat rate fee that is included in the City of Wooster Schedule of Fees and Charges.